 3. Access tokens last for around 15 minutes.
 When your token expires, you should see a 401 Unauthorized response from the API.
-To generate a new access token, use the /auth/token.com/authorized and the refresh token in the request body:
+To generate a new access token, use the [/auth/token API endpoint][10], including the expired access token in the authorization header and the refresh token in the request body: